andrebolina/financial-wellness-test/README.md

 ### Requirements
 In order to run the Web Interface, you should have Node.js >= 16.13.0 and npm >= 8.1.0 installed.
-All commands below are supposed to be run into `client` folder.
+All commands below are supposed to be run into `web` folder.

 ### `npm install`
 Installs the project dependencies.